Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/ui/css-styles.md

 ## Supported CSS styles

-Because the built-in UI components are based on Xamarin.Forms controls, refer to [Styling Xamarin.Forms apps using CSS](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/styles/css/) to learn more about this feature and which styles can be applied to which components.
+Because the built-in UI components are based on MAUI controls, refer to [Styling MAUI apps using CSS](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/styles/css/) to learn more about this feature and which styles can be applied to which components.

 ## Troubleshooting